LabToolsAU/LabLib/loadCell_HX711/README.md

 The HX711 amplifier is used to interface load cells
 =========================================

 Serial data is clocked out of the amplifier using two pins (clock and data).
+Code in this folder is pretty much copy-pasted from [sparkfuns excellent loadcell code](https://github.com/sparkfun/HX711-Load-Cell-Amplifier)

 Getting started
 ---------------